ActiveState/homework/README.md

 }
 ```

+The object's keys are distribution names and the values are in turn objects
-In other words, you should completely resolve the dependency tree for all
+where the keys are distribution names.
+You should completely resolve the
-runtime prereqs.
-That means some distros may appear more than once in the
+dependency tree for all runtime prereqs.
+That means some distros may appear
-tree.
+as an object key more than once.

 If a **module name (not a distro name)** appears in the list of core modules
 in `data/core-modules.json` then you can omit it from the output entirely.
 You